marcmagus/falcon-dive-tracker/README.md

 ### EmoTracker

-For EmoTracker the packs folder can be found under `%userprofile%\Documents\EmoTracker\packs`.
+For EmoTracker the packs folder can be found under `%USERPROFILE%\Documents\EmoTracker\packs`.

 ## Sprites